DAY WALK WEDNESDAY 2 SEPT

 Participants will need to bring their own morning tea and lunch, plenty of drinking water, and sunscreen.
 Footwear will need to be suitable for walking too.

-Cost will be $5 for Members and $10 for Non-Members.
+Cost will be $5 for Members and $10 for Non-Members (free for those who nominated and paid for the cancelled event in March).

 Organiser: Bob Reid 0412 6259 44